Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The cause of the development of congenital primary hypogonadism is not clear.
-It is believed that the death of embryonic testes occurs around the 20th week of intrauterine development of the fetus, when the urethra is already formed according to the male type, but there is no normal development of the penis: there are no cavernous bodies, the penis and scrotum are underdeveloped, sometimes the scrotum is absent ("smooth crotch ").
+The cause of congenital primary hypogonadism is not clear.
+It is assumed that the death of the embryonic testicles occurs around the 20th week of intrauterine development of the fetus, when the urethra is already formed according to the male type, but normal development of the penis does not occur: there are no cavernous bodies, the head of the penis and the scrotum are underdeveloped, sometimes the scrotum is absent ("smooth perineum").

-Diagnosis of congenital primary hypogonadism - in the examination of patients, testicles are not detected either in the abdominal cavity or along the inguinal canals.
-Karyotype 46.XY, sexual chromatin is negative.
-The level of gonadotropins in the plasma is high, and testosterone is low.
-The urinary content of 17-CS is significantly reduced.
+Diagnosis of congenital primary hypogonadism - during examination of patients, testicles are not detected either in the abdominal cavity or along the inguinal canals.
+Karyotype 46.XY, sex chromatin is negative.
+The level of gonadotropins in plasma is high, and testosterone is low.
+The content of 17-KS in urine is significantly reduced.

 What do need to examine?